Keota, Iowa

 Keota is a city in Keokuk and Washington counties, Iowa, United States.
 The population was 897 at the time of the 2020 census.

 History

 Keota is derived from an Indian name meaning "gone to visit" or "the fire is gone out".

 2010 fire

 A large part of historic downtown Keota was damaged by a fire on December 4, 2010.
 Five buildings on East Broadway were badly damaged or destroyed.

+2023 tornado

+An EF4 tornado struck the northwest edge of Keota on the afternoon of March 31, 2023, causing extensive damage to numerous farms just outside of the city.
+Volunteers helped to clean up the debris in recovery efforts following the tornado.